SeshaCharla/SeshaCharla.github.io/_projects/2_isro.md

 ## Key Contributions
 - **Led thermal instrumentation & control** for **15 satellite systems**, ensuring precision in thermal analysis and validation.
 - **Developed a Python-based SCADA interface**, doubling test productivity and enabling **simultaneous satellite testing**.
+Github Repository: [mgco](https://github.com/SeshaCharla/mgco)
 - **Created an optimal heater design software in python**, that completely eliminated saturation faults due to improper tuning and prevented heater burnout.
+Github Repository: [htrdsgn](https://github.com/SeshaCharla/htrdsgn)
 - Developed methodologies for **in-situ weight-based heater-sensor mapping** based on the temperature rates which drastically minimized the lead time before the test start and automatically corrected for mapping errors during the tests.
 - **Technology development program**: Demonstrated the use of the EPICS framework on a test setup as a proof of concept for a unified SCADA system for thermal control and sensing across all test chambers simultaneously during satellite testing.